thesyntaxslinger/syntaxslinger.com/docs/docs/hypervisor/storage-setup.md

----
-title: Storage Setup
----

 # Storage Setup

 For my storage setup, I have a pretty cursed setup.
 If you read the [introduction](/homelab/) you know that my first "homelab" was actually just a repurposed desktop running Debian 11.

-Since I migrated this same machine later into node for my Proxmox cluster, I kept the same type of filesystem since I didn't have a spare 22TB hard drive just laying around that I can use for the migration.
+Since I migrated this same machine later into node for my Proxmox cluster, I kept the same type of file system since I didn't have a spare 22TB hard drive just lying around that I can use for the migration.

 ## ZFS